frenck/brands/README.md

 ## Using the same logo & icon for different brands

 In order to keep the size of this repository as efficient as possible, symlinking domain folders for the same icon/logos is allowed.

-The deployment process to our hosting provider will unpack these symlinks to actual files during the deployment process.
+The deployment process at our hosting provider will unpack these symlinks to actual files during the deployment process.

 ## Trademark Legal Notices